GSTT-CSC/project-template/README.md

 The first thing to do after cloning this template is to delete unnecessary folders, and rename the remaining one specific to your project.
 For example if creating a fracture classifier on X-Rays, the `2D_Classifier' directory should be kept and then renamed to 'Fracture' to make it clear that it contains your project files.

+## Rationale for data preparation structures

+The task templates prepare their data in two different ways, depending on the task.
+It depends on how the training framework takes ownership of the data.

+### Method 1 - the framework takes a Python object

+PyTorch Lightning (and anything else that consumes a `Dataset` / `DataLoader`) takes its input as a Python object.
+The data is transfered into a Python object in two distinct steps:

+- `setup_data()` connects to XNAT and downloads the raw data, and lives in `main()`;
+- a lightning `DataModule` then turns that data into train / validation / test dataloaders, and lives roughly at the start of the training method.

+`classifier_2d` follows this pattern.

+### Method 2 - the framework takes a directory

+Some frameworks own their whole data pipeline.
+They do their own loading, augmentation and preprocessing, and take their input as a directory layout on disk plus a descriptor file.
+Some examples:

+- **nnU-Net v2** expects `DatasetXXX_<name>/{imagesTr,labelsTr,imagesTs}` plus a `dataset.json`,
+  then runs via its own CLI (`nnUNetv2_plan_and_preprocess`, `nnUNetv2_train`, ...)
+- **Ultralytics YOLO** expects `images/{train,val}` and `labels/{train,val}` plus a dataset YAML giving `path`, `train`, `val` and `names`

+Here there are no dataloaders for the template to build.
+Instead, acquisition and organisation are handled together in a single step before training, because each file's destination depends on decisions that are usually made in a dataloader downstream, e.g. what subject ends up being in train/validation/test.

+`segmentation_3d` follows this pattern.

 #### Examples of projects that have been built using the project template:

 https://github.com/GSTT-CSC/AutoSegCT